aidatorajiro/journal/thejournal-documentation/src/diary.md

 ### System

-`System` is a special type of Rust functions that can be registered
+`System` is a special type of Rust functions that can be registered into

 ### Resource